Park View (Washington, D.C.): Geography

 Park View is situated in the Northwest quadrant of the city.
 The territory that defines the Park View neighborhood extends from Gresham Place north to Rock Creek Church Road, and from Georgia Avenue to the Soldiers' Home grounds.
 The additional area bounded by Park Road, New Hampshire Avenue, and Georgia Avenue completes the neighborhood's boundaries.
 The southern border of the Park View Citizens' Association was Columbia Road.
+Sherman Avenue is considered by some to be the western boundary of the neighborhood.